Sparking further discussion around Passive Fire Protection in New Zealand

 You may not be aware, but Passive Fire Protection is a critical part of ANY building being constructed or renovated.
 There are some elements of Passive Fire Protection you can see and some you cant.
 Either way, as we said, Passive Fire Protection is extremely critical.

 Passive Fire Protection (or PFP as we will refer to it from time to time) are components that are installed inside structures, to contain or slow the spread of fire.
-These components include walls, doors, and floors.
+Passive Fire Protection components include walls, doors, and floors.

-Passive Fire Protection elements are designed to allow you to escape from a building SAFELY and in time – these elements also to allow our Firefighters time to get people out who may need assistance in a fire event.
+Passive Fire Protection elements are designed to allow you to escape from a building SAFELY and in time – these elements also to allow our Firefighters time to get people out, especially those who may need assistance in the event of a fire.

-We’d like to say yes, but sadly, this isn’t the case.
+We’d like to answer this with a yes, but sadly, this isn’t the case.
 New construction is still being let down by un-tested Passive Fire systems being installed - or tested Passive Fire systems that are not being installed correctly.

 Unfortunately, Passive Fire Protection is still an afterthought on many new commercial construction sites, meaning there is little to no early engagement with competent Passive Fire installers, who can ensure the fire stopping is designed and installed correctly.
 Existing buildings are also a major concern as, after years of incorrect Passive Fire installations, many asset owners are unaware of potentially fatal fire stopping in their buildings.